Community Mental Health Nurses - South Adult Community Service

 The South Adult Community Psychiatric Service provides an assessment and treatment service for consumers with mental illnesses aged between 18 – 65 years, and works closely with their families/ whanau - both in the community and alongside inpatient services.

-These two positions will offer autonomy in how you go about your day seeing to the needs of your clients in their homes or in-and-about the community, but are underpinned by close collaboration within the multi-disciplinary team you work in, and an ability to effectively respond to, prioritise, and manage intervention and care of your caseload.
+These positions (both 1FTE permanent and 1FTE fixed term), will offer autonomy in how you go about your day seeing to the needs of your clients in their homes or in-and-about the community, but is underpinned by close collaboration within the multi-disciplinary team you work in, and an ability to effectively respond to, prioritise, and manage intervention and care of your caseload.
 You will work closely with family/whanau, primary care, community supports, our inpatient teams, and other specialist services.

-To be considered for this role, you will be a registered nurse with experience within Mental Health and a full clean driver's licence
+- To be considered for this role, you will be a registered nurse with experience within Mental Health and a full clean driver’s license.

 Ko ngā tāngata, te mātua mahi